entrity/stackedit-computer-vision/main/Definitions, Machine Learning.md

  - **Cross Entropy Loss** - Used with Softmax classifier.
 Implemented as $1 - p$ where $p$ is the predicted probability of the target class.
  - **Focal Loss** - To overcome the class imbalance problem of cross entropy loss (wherein the easy-to-classify examples dominate the gradient). $L(p) = -(1-p)^\gamma log(p)$.
 Thus, hard-to-classify examples get more weight. $\gamma$ is a tunable parameter.
  - **Hinge Loss** - a.k.a.
 Max margin loss.
 Used with SVM classifier.
+ - **Mean Squared Error (MSE)** - Used in linear regression.
+The method of minimizing with MSE is Ordinary Least Squares.
  - **Ranking Loss** - The likelihood of class `k` for the input, minus the likelihood of the most likely non-`k` class.
 - **Triplet Loss** - The distance between objects A and B should be less than the distance between objects A and C.